-- 9.1 On all local needs affordable housing developments negotiated through Policy H4, the Council will seek to agree 100% nomination rights for the local needs affordable homes.
-Nomination agreements will form part of s106 agreements. - 9.2 Referrals for Discounted for Sale and Shared Ownership and Shared Equity Homes will be made in accordance with the policy and procedures attached as Annex 2.
-In addition, the local need affordable homes should be marketed in accordance with the Council's policy attached as Annex 3. - 9.3 Annex 4 sets out Heads of Terms for s106 agreements, which the Council will seek in order to ensure the implementation of local needs affordable housing schemes and that the local needs affordable housing is retained in perpetuity.
+- 9.1 On all local needs Affordable Housing developments negotiated through Policy H4, the Council will seek to agree 100% nomination rights for the local needs Affordable Homes.
+Nomination agreements will form part of S106 agreements. - 9.2 Referrals for 'Discounted for Sale' and 'Shared Ownership' and 'Shared Equity Homes' will be made in accordance with the policy and procedures attached as Annex 2 to this Section of the SPD.
+In addition, the local need Affordable Homes should be marketed in accordance with the Council's policy attached as Annex 3 to this Section of the SPD. - 9.3 Annex 4 to this Section of the SPD sets out Heads of Terms for S106 agreements, which the Council will seek in order to ensure the implementation of local needs Affordable Housing schemes and that the local needs Affordable Housing is retained in perpetuity.